-Occasionally, labia minora hypertrophy will present in women as a congenital (since birth) condition or as a result of childbirth, weight loss, aging, or other factors.
-This condition is characterized by enlarged labial tissue, which can be both painful and embarrassing if the labia is visible through clothing or is prone to pinching and irritation when riding a bicycle, sitting, or engaging in other daily activities.
-Labial reduction surgery can be performed by a qualified plastic surgeon or gynecologist for significant improvement in the functional and aesthetic effects of enlarged labial tissue.
-Dr. Ram Kalus at Plastic Surgery of the Carolinas has extensive experience performing labial reduction surgery and can personalize the procedure to improve any existing medical symptoms and alleviate your unique concerns.
+Occasionally, labia minora hypertrophy will appear in women as a condition that usually presents itself around puberty, or as a result of natural childbirth.
+This condition is characterized by enlarged labial tissue.
+This can be both painful and embarrassing if the labia is visible through clothing or is prone to pinching and irritation when riding a bicycle, attending spin class, horseback riding, sitting, or during sexual intercourse.
+Labial reduction surgery can be performed by an experienced and qualified plastic surgeon or gynecologist with an expectation of significant improvement in the functional and aesthetic outcome.
+Dr. Craig Rowin and Dr. Ram Kalus at Plastic Surgery of the Carolinas have extensive experience performing labial reduction surgery and can address your unique concerns.

 - Irritation occurring from friction

 - Pain and discomfort during physical activities

 - Skin chafing

 - Embarrassment when nude or wearing form-fitting clothing